Table of Contents

 It provides lateral support to any unsafe structure.

-The props that are used to provide such support are commonly referred to as the shores.
+The props that provide such support are commonly called the shores.

 Shoring may be horizontal, vertical, or even inclined.